Frans-Willem/CsrSpiDrivers/misc/transport-options.md

 * `SPIDEBUG_FILE` - output file name, can be `CON:` to output to a terminal;
 * `SPISLOW` - perform at slowest clock speed, valid values are `ON`, `OFF`, not applicable to csr-spi-ftdi;
-* `SPICLOCK` - integer, default 20, not applicable to csr-spi-ftdi;
+* `SPICLOCK` - SPI clock rate, in kHz, used internally to control clock rate in SPI driver.
-* `SPIMAXCLOCK` - integer, default is 1000.
-In csr-spi-ftdi it limits maximum FTDI clock frequency to a specified number of thousandth fractions of `FTDI_BASE_CLOCK`.
-E.g. setting `SPIMAXCLOCK` to 100 will give maximum FTDI clock frequency of `FTDI_BASE_CLOCK/10`, setting it to 1000 will give maximum FTDI clock frequency of `FTDI_BASE_CLOCK`.
+* `SPIMAXCLOCK` - maximum SPI clock rate in kHz, default is 1000.